khmelnitskiianton/Language/README.md

 *Description of current functional*:

-1. Language has pseudo double numbers, that have fixed point(In assembler: 3.14 &#8801; 314 with inaccuracy .00).
+1. Language has pseudo double numbers, which have fixed point (in assembler: 3.14 &#8801; 314 with inaccuracy .00).
 It changes in settings in [Lib/MyLangConfig](https://github.com/khmelnitskiianton/Language/tree/main/Lib/MyLangConfig) constants INACCURACY in `.h` and `.s` files.
-2. Now language has unary minus and plus operations(-(x+y)).
+2. Language now has unary minus and plus operations (-(x+y)).
 3. Language initializes all variables with 0.
-It understand unassigned variables.
+It understands unassigned variables.
 4. Language has limits for length of variable names and amount of them.
-Now it set to 100, but you can change it in [Lib/tree.h](https://github.com/khmelnitskiianton/Language/blob/main/Lib/tree.h)
+Now it is set to 100, but you can change it in [Lib/tree.h](https://github.com/khmelnitskiianton/Language/blob/main/Lib/tree.h)
 5. Language has function with many arguments and local variables.
-Now: no global vars, because I has exams(20.05.2024) and its bad practice in programming.
+Now: no global vars, because I have exams(20.05.2024) and its bad practice in programming.
-6. Language has checks for most common problems like dividing by zero, overflowing signed number(not all cases, but some common like multiplication) or square of negative number.
-This errors will stop program with syscall.
+6. Language has checks for most common problems like division by zero, overflowing signed number (not all cases, but some common like multiplication) or square of negative number.
+These errors will stop program with syscall.

 > [!Warning]
 > Don't use unassigned variables, language doesn't like them.
 It will be surprise for you 😙 ❤️

 *Standard functions*:

 - `input()`             - function reads one pseudo double number(0.0, -12.3, 100.2133) from stdin.
 Use only in assignment.
-Remember about accuracy, in case of .00: 13.2134 &#8594; 13.21.
-Return: rax - one pseudo double number
+Note the precision, in case of .00: 13.2134 &#8594; 13.21.
+Returns: rax - one pseudo double number
 - `print(var x)`        - function writes one pseudo double number(0.0, -12.3, 100.2133) to stdout.
-Return: rax - 0 - code of ending function.
-Return: rax = 0
+Return: rax - 0 - code of exit function.
+Returns: rax = 0
 - `puts(..., 0)`        - function prints string to stdout.
 Args: ascii decimal codes of letters, last arg must be 0 - terminated symbol.
-Return: rax = 0.
+Returns: rax = 0.

 > [!Caution]
-> if you forget 0 at the end it will be UB!!!.
+> if you forget 0 at the end it will be UB!

 > [!Tip]
-> You can use `man ascii` in terminal for looking to ascii codes of letters.
+> You can use `man ascii` in terminal to search for ascii codes of letters.

 *****

 *Math functions*:

-- `sqrt(var x)`         - function calculates root from not negative number. sqrt(2) = 1.41, sqrt(-1) = Error.
+- `sqrt(var x)`         - function calculates root from non-negative number. sqrt(2) = 1.41, sqrt(-1) = error.
 It uses FPU.
-Return: rax - one pseudo double number.
+Returns: rax - one pseudo double number.
 Accuracy depends on settings.

 > [!Important]
-> if number is negative, it will be error with stopping program.
+> if number is negative, it will cause a program stop error.

 - `pow(var x, var y)`   - function raises x to y. pow(-3, 3) = -27, pow(2, 3) = 8, pow(2, -1) = 2.
-If y < 0 it returns x, if y not integer, it convert it to integer.
-Return: rax - one pseudo double number.
+If y < 0 it returns x, if y is not an integer, it will convert it to integer.
+Return: rax - one pseudo-double number.

 *****

 ## AST Standard

-Generated AST has a standard, with which you can translate tree without source code, only with your BackEnd!
+Generated AST has a standard, with which you can translate tree without source code, just with your BackEnd!

 *Standard of generated tree:*